 |List layout: Arranges all topics in one vertical list.||Top down layout: Arranges the main topics into multiple vertical lists.|

-Apply a layout
+Apply a different layout

-To apply a (different) layout, select the the layout button from the topic toolbar.
+Select the the layout button from the topic toolbar.
 Optionally select the layout direction.

 The layout style is then applied to that topic’s entire branch.
 To change the layout style for an entire mind map, select the central theme and select a layout style.